Near Field Communication (NFC)

 To receive notifications when an NFC tag or peer device has been detected, register event listeners with the setTagListener() and setPeerListener() methods of the NFCAdapter interface (in mobile and wearable applications).
 You can use the NFCTagDetectCallback (in mobile and wearable applications) and NFCPeerDetectCallback (in mobile and wearable applications) interfaces to define event handlers for receiving the notifications about attaching and detaching NFC tags and peers, respectively.

-To detect NFC tags and peer devices:
+To detect NFC tags and peer devices, follow these steps:

 1. To get the default NFC adapter, use the getDefaultAdapter() method: